 Travel is becoming more accessible , but digital barriers are rising.

-You are currently viewing Travel is becoming more accessible , but digital barriers are rising.
+Artistic representation for Travel is becoming more accessible , but digital barriers are rising.

 Accessibility in travel is not just about physical access, but also about the inclusion of people with disabilities in all aspects of the travel experience.
 This includes access to information, transportation, accommodation, and activities.
 The rise of digital technologies has brought about a new set of challenges and opportunities for accessibility in travel.
 While digital tools can empower travelers with disabilities, they can also create new barriers.